Former Alaska bank employee sentenced to 10 years in brazen $4.3 million theft

 He almost got away with it.

-Gerardo Adan Cazarez Valenzuela, a former bank employee, was sentenced Monday to 10 years in federal prison for crimes related to a 2011 bank heist that included a private jet, AK-47, a vault timer and a fake ice cream social event to be used as a diversion, authorities said.
+Gerardo Adan Cazarez Valenzuela, a former Alaska bank employee, was sentenced Monday to 10 years in federal prison for crimes related to a 2011 bank heist that included a private jet, AK-47, a vault timer and a fake ice cream social event to be used as a diversion, authorities said.

 The crime took planning.
 Valenzuela, cash vault services manager at a KeyBank in Anchorage, stole $30,000 from the vault prior to the heist to rent a private jet that would fly him from Alaska to Seattle.